infopirate/PeachesAhead/PITCHME.md

 ---

-## Project Backstory
+## Project Pitch

-Factom Hackathon Question - How does Blockchain enable the world to bypass paper?
+Factom Hackathon Asks - How does Blockchain enable the world to bypass paper?

-- [ ] Major goal - paperless supply chain demonstration, running on a blockchain network or 2..
+- [ ] (paper-less) supply chain demonstration, running on a blockchain network or 2..

-Answer:

-Security
-- [ ] A visual way of tracking / monitoring peaches from farm(s) to the distributor(s) to the stand(s).
+- [ ] A visual way of tracking / monitoring peaches. (farm(s) to the distributor(s) to the stand(s))
 - [ ] Stand selling peaches that can be verified authentic.

-Major Considerations:
-Time, Functionality, Security, Savings, Effort

-The Big Questions:
-How does Blockchain enable the world to bypass paper?

 ---

-## Main Priorities
+## Main Considerations

-Savings
-- [ ] A major goal of the project

-Security
-- [ ] A visual way of tracking / monitoring peaches from farm(s) to the distributor(s) to the stand(s).
-- [ ] Stand selling peaches that can be verified authentic.

 Major Considerations:
 Time, Functionality, Security, Savings, Effort

-The Big Questions:
+Answer The Big Questions:
 How does Blockchain enable the world to bypass paper?

 ---